Policy Reversals and Realpolitik: ODM Leaders in Cabinet Find New Realities in Ruto’s Broad-Based Government

 John Mbadi’s Balancing Act in Treasury

 Meanwhile, National Treasury Cabinet Secretary John Mbadi faces a challenging economic landscape after the Finance Bill 2024, which sought to raise Ksh 346 billion, was scrapped amid protests, especially from younger Kenyans disillusioned with new tax burdens.
-The Finance Bill 2024 was initially struck down by the courts amid widespread protests but was later reinstated by the Supreme Court.
 Previously, as an opposition leader, Mbadi had condemned excessive taxation, arguing that it could stifle consumption and reduce domestic revenue.
 He warned against over-reliance on taxes, framing them as an unfair burden on Kenyans struggling with a high cost of living.

 Now in charge of the Treasury, Mbadi is proposing a new tax regime, including plans to levy VAT on essential goods like bread and milk an idea he once decried as unsustainable for ordinary Kenyans.
 While the Treasury has invited public input on the Finance Bill 2024, the proposal to increase VAT on daily essentials is proving controversial.